 Some things to keep in mind:

-- At the end of the role clarity conversation, ask your team member to assess their work including all responsibilities, Objectives, projects, and tasks using the Energizing Work Scale (see in app) which is designed to measure how energized people feel at work.
-Schedule a follow up meeting to review their results.
+- At the end of the role clarity conversation, ask your team member to assess their work including all responsibilities, Objectives, projects, and tasks using the Energizing Work Scale, which is designed to measure how energized people feel at work.
+Schedule a follow-up meeting to review their results.
 We recommend scheduling 1 hour for this session.

 Energizing work